Dark1920/Security-Weaknesses/README.md

 68511 packets were captured in this session (as reported in the capture summary).

 2. List three protocols observed.
-- DNS
+- DNS (Domain Name System) : Find the website address.
-- HTTP
+- HTTP (HyperText Transfer Protocol): Transport the web page.
-- TLS
+- TLS (Transport Layer Security): Secure the transport.

 3. Why is encryption important?
 Encryption protects sensitive information such as credentials and personal data from being read by attackers who can access the network.